excaliburpartners/OmniLinkBridge/README.md

 - .NET Framework 4.5.2 (or Mono equivalent)

 ## Operation
-OmniLinkBridge is divided into the following modules
+OmniLinkBridge is divided into the following modules and configurable settings.

-- OmniLinkII
-    - Settings: controller_
+- OmniLinkII: controller_
     - Maintains connection to the OmniLink controller
     - Thermostats
 	    - If no status update has been received after 4 minutes a request is issued
         - A status update containing a temperature of 0 is ignored
             - This can occur when a ZigBee thermostat has lost communication
+- Time Sync: time_
+    - Controller time is checked and compared to the local computer time disregarding time zones
+- MQTT: mqtt_
+    - Maintains connection to the MQTT broker
+    - Publishes discovery topics for [Home Assistant](https://www.home-assistant.io/components/mqtt/) to auto configure devices
+    - Publishes topics for status received from the OmniLinkII module
+    - Subscribes to command topics and sends commands to the OmniLinkII module
+- Web API: webapi_
+    - Provides integration with [Samsung SmartThings](https://github.com/excaliburpartners/SmartThings-OmniPro)
+    - Allows an application to subscribe to receive POST notifications status updates are received from the OmniLinkII module
+        - On failure to POST to callback URL subscription is removed
+        - Recommended for application to send subscribe reqeusts every few minutes
+    - Requests to GET endpoints return status from the OmniLinkII module
+    - Requests to POST endpoints send commands to the OmniLinkII module
 - Logger
-    - Console output
-        - Settings: verbose_
+    - Console output: verbose_
         - Thermostats (verbose_thermostat_timer)
             - After 5 minutes of no status updates a warning will be logged
 	        - When a current temperature of 0 is received a warning will be logged
-    - MySQL logging
-        - Settings: mysql_
+    - MySQL logging: mysql_
         - Thermostats are logged every minute and when an event is received
-    - Push notifications
-        - Settings: notify_
+    - Push notifications: notify_
         - Always sent for area alarms and critical system events
         - Optionally enable for area status changes and console messages
-        - Email
-            - Settings: mail_
+        - Email: mail_
-        - Prowl
-            - Settings: prowl_
+        - Prowl: prowl_
-        - Pushover
-            - Settings: pushover_
+        - Pushover: pushover_
-- Time Sync
-    - Settings: time_
-    - Controller time is checked and compared to the local computer time disregarding time zones
-- Web API
-    - Settings: webapi_
-    - Provides integration with [Samsung SmartThings](https://github.com/excaliburpartners/SmartThings-OmniPro)
-    - Allows an application to subscribe to receive POST notifications status updates are received from the OmniLinkII module
-        - On failure to POST to callback URL subscription is removed
-        - Recommended for application to send subscribe reqeusts every few minutes
-    - Requests to GET endpoints return status from the OmniLinkII module
-    - Requests to POST endpoints send commands to the OmniLinkII module
-- MQTT
-    - Settings: mqtt_
-    - Maintains connection to the MQTT broker
-    - Publishes discovery topics for [Home Assistant](https://www.home-assistant.io/components/mqtt/) to auto configure devices
-    - Publishes topics for status received from the OmniLinkII module
-    - Subscribes to command topics and sends commands to the OmniLinkII module

 ## Docker Hub (preferred)
 1. Configure at a minimum the controller IP and encryptions keys.
 The web service port must be 8000.